Key players in the investigations of Missouri's governor | Taiwan News

 According to the woman's testimony to the committee, Greitens told her, "You're not going to mention my name.
 Don't even mention my name to anybody at all, because if you do, I'm going to take these pictures, and I'm going to put them everywhere I can.
 They are going to be everywhere, and then everyone will know what a little whore you are."

-She also testified Greitens slapped, shoved and grabbed her several times during the affair.
+She also testified Greitens slapped, shoved and grabbed her several times during the affair that lasted several months.

 THE PROSECUTOR